LeaBraun02/lego-arm/README.md

 Lastly, you should write which of the user stories you did and didn't develop in this project, in the form of a checklist.
 Like this:

+We did:
 - [x] US01: As a customer, I want the robot to pick up items
+- [x] US01B: As a customer, I want the robot to pick up items from a designated position
 - [x] US02: As a customer, I want the robot to drop off items
+- [x] US02B: As a customer, I want the robot to drop items off at a designated position.
+- [x] US03: As a customer, I want the robot to be able to determine if an item is present at a given location.
 - [x] US04: As a customer, I want the robot to tell me the color of an item
-- [x] US09: As a customer, I want the robot to check the pickup location periodically to see if a new item has arrived
-- [x] US01B: As a customer, I want the robot to pick up items from a designated position
-- [x] US03: As a customer, I want the robot to be able to determine if an item is present at a given location.
-- [x] US02B: As a customer, I want the robot to drop items off at a designated position.
 - [x] US04B: As a customer, I want the robot to tell me the color of an item at a designated position
+- [x] US05: As a customer, I want the robot to drop items off at different locations based on the color of the item
 - [x] US06: As a customer, I want the robot to be able to pick up items from elevated positions
-- [x] US05: As a customer, I want the robot to drop items off at different locations based on the color of the item
+- [x] US08B As a customer, I want to be able to calibrate items with three different colors and drop the items off at specific drop-off zones based on color
+- [x] US09: As a customer, I want the robot to check the pickup location periodically to see if a new item has arrived

+We did not do:
-- [x] US08B As a customer, I want to be able to calibrate items with three different colors and drop the items off at specific drop-off zones based on color.
+- [ ] US08 As a customer, I want to be able to calibrate maximum of three different colors and assign them to specific drop-off zones
+- [ ] US10: As a customer, I want the robots to sort items at a specific time.
+- [ ] US11: As a customer, I want two robots to communicate and work together on items sorting without colliding with each other
-- [x] US12: As a customer, I want to be able to manually set the locations and heights of one pick-up zone and two drop-off zones.
+- [ ] US12: As a customer, I want to be able to manually set the locations and heights of one pick-up zone and two drop-off zones.
 (Implemented either by manually dragging the arm to a position or using buttons)